Avi29071991/InstantAppDemo/README.md

 ### Creating an instant module:
 * Instant App module - implements the com.android.instant plugin.
-* The consume feature modules and produce a split APK zip containing all of the features that will go into the Instant App.
+* It consumes feature modules and produce a split APK zip containing all of the features that will go into the Instant App.
 * It’s pretty much an empty shell of a project without a manifest that only implements other features feature modules in the project.
 * build.gradle for base feature module will look like :